A2ABaseAI/sdks/typescript/README.md

-# BaseAI TypeScript/JavaScript SDK
+# A2ABase TypeScript/JavaScript SDK

-TypeScript/JavaScript SDK for the BaseAI platform.
+TypeScript/JavaScript SDK for the A2ABase platform.

 ## Installation